MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

-# Platform v2: Decouple and Isolate Responsibilities of the Coordinator
+# Platform v2: Logical Architecture

 > [!WARNING]
 > This is a first draft!
 I wanted to get the general idea out as fast as I